intel-analytics/ipex-llm/python/orca/example/learn/bigdl/imageInference/README.md

 ## Prepare Dataset
 1. Get the pre-trained Inception-V1 model
-Download the pre-trained Inception-V1 model from [Analytics Zoo](https://s3-ap-southeast-1.amazonaws.com/bigdl-models/imageclassification/imagenet/bigdl_inception-v1_imagenet_0.4.0.model), and put it in `/tmp/zoo` or other path.
+Download the pre-trained Inception-V1 model from [BigDL](https://s3-ap-southeast-1.amazonaws.com/bigdl-models/imageclassification/imagenet/bigdl_inception-v1_imagenet_0.4.0.model), and put it in `/tmp/zoo` or other path.

 2. Prepare predict dataset